you3o3/ENGG1340-COMP2113-Group181/README.md

 - Tseung Kai Fai (3035787085)

 ## Description
-MONSTER SLAYER is an endless fight and survive turn-based role-playing game (RPG).
+"Novice Adventurer - Road to the Abyss" is an endless fight and survive turn-based role-playing game (RPG).
 User plays the role of a novice adventurer, explore different areas and fight with monsters.

 ## Game rules
 Fight with evil monsters and survive!